isabella232/limitless-flows-blueprint/blueprint/index.md

 ![Call data action](images/005.png "Call data action")

+You may be using a Customer Relationship Management (CRM) solution in your contact center.
 This block uses the customer’s phone number to retrieve the first name and first initial of their last name to include in the post of the question to Limitless.
 The customer's first name and first Initial of their last name are shared and can be seen by the expert crowd to aid the personalization of the expert response.
-In your contact center, you may be using a Customer Relationship Management (CRM) solution, and you can replace this data action with a call to your CRM to retrieve the required customer information.
+You can replace this data action with a call to your CRM to retrieve the required customer information.

-***An important note here on ‘Transfer to ACD’ blocks in the flow*** - An exception handling throughout the flow will send the conversation to an ‘Escalated’ queue via a ‘Transfer to ACD’ block.
-This ‘Escalated’ queue should be replaced with the agent queue you want conversations to go to if the ‘Limitless Expert' state hits a problem or if the expert crowd cannot help the customer.
+***An important note here on ‘Transfer to ACD’ blocks in the flow*** - is that an exception handling will send the conversation to an ‘Escalated’ queue via a ‘Transfer to ACD’ block.
+The ‘Escalated’ queue should be replaced with the agent queue you want conversations to go to if the ‘Limitless Expert' state hits a problem or the expert crowd cannot help the customer.

 ![Transfer to ACD](images/006.png "Transfer to ACD")